preactjs/preact/CONTRIBUTING.md

 This guide is intended for core team members that have the necessary rights to publish new releases on npm.

 Before using the automated npm publishing flow, make sure npm trusted publishing is configured for the `preactjs/preact` repository, the `release.yml` workflow, and the `npm` environment.
-The trusted publisher must allow `npm stage publish`.
 The GitHub `npm` environment should require reviewer approval, and repository rules should protect `11.*` tags.

 1. Make a PR where **only** the version number is incremented in `package.json` and everywhere else.
 A simple search and replace works. (note: We follow `SemVer` conventions)
 2. Wait until the PR is approved and merged.